How a common heavy metal can make pneumonia, flu and COVID-19 more severe

 Related: A slow gait may be a sign of cadmium exposure

-And for those that had never smoked, the difference was even greater with a whopping 27 percent higher risk of death for those with high cadmium levels versus those in the 20th percentile.
+And for those who had never smoked, the difference was even greater, with a whopping 27 percent higher risk of death for those with high cadmium levels versus those in the 20th percentile.

-In other words, too much cadmium in your body could be the reason a viral or respiratory infection — whether flu, pneumonia or even COVID-19 — becomes much more severe.
+In other words, too much cadmium in your body, regardless of how it got there, could be the reason a viral or respiratory infection becomes much more severe.

 Ridding your body of cadmium